spotinst/help/src/docs/ocean/tools-and-integrations/prometheus/README.md

 ### ocean_current_nodes_added and ocean_current_nodes_removed (gauge metrics)

-These gauge-type metrics help track the rate of addition and removal of nodes in the cluster and their different reasons, as reflected in a dedicated label called `Reason.` `Reason` includes values such as:
+These gauge-type metrics help track the current rate of addition and removal of nodes in the cluster and their different reasons, as reflected in a dedicated label called `Reason.` `Reason` includes values such as:

 * `pendingPodsOrHeadroom`—The Ocean Autoscaler scaled up the node due to unscheduled pending pods or missing Headroom units on your cluster.
 * `scaleDownForOptimization`—The Ocean Autoscaler scaled down the node to optimize resource utilization on your cluster.